 Edinburgh International Society is a great way to find people within your industry or that share your interests.
 You can even start your own society.
 Edinburgh International Society is not just for business networking but can be for anything, friends getting together who share common interests.

-Take a look at their website and I’m sure you will find a meeting that fits your needs, if not then why not create your own? – Click to -> join international Society.
+Take a look at their website and I’m sure you will find a meeting that fits your needs, if not then why not create your own?
+Join Edinburgh International Society.

-The cost of these meetings vary, some are even free.
+The cost of these meetings vary, most events are even free.

 Where are they held?